SergioRoldan/Seths-Network/README.md

 Ganache, Geth, Testrpc or similar (use port 7545 or modify truffle.js file to point to another port)

+## Installation

 Clone project using: #git clone https://github.com/SergioRoldan/Angular6-Truffle-Electron-Dapp-Box.git

 Install modules in the root of the project using: #npm install

 Include/modify the next line in the following file, otherwise angular won't compile correctly:

 'node_modules/@angular-devkit/build-angular/src/angular-cli-files/models/webpack-configs/browser.js':
     node: {crypto:true, stream:true}